NREL/resstock/docs/read_the_docs/source/outputs/optional_outputs.rst

 .. csv-table::
    :file: csv_tables/qoi_report.csv

-Timeseries
+Other Timeseries
-**********
+****************

+Other timeseries outputs include zone temperatures, airflow rates, weather file data, and user-requested EnergyPlus output variables.
+See the `Residential HPXML Workflow Generator <https://buildstockbatch.readthedocs.io/en/latest/workflow_generators/residential_hpxml.html>`_ documentation page (i.e., ``simulation_output_report`` section) for more information on how to request other timeseries outputs.

+See the OpenStudio-HPXML Workflow Outputs section on `Timeseries Outputs <https://openstudio-hpxml.readthedocs.io/en/latest/workflow_outputs.html#timeseries-outputs>`_ for more information about other timeseries outputs.

 .. csv-table::
    :file: csv_tables/other.csv

-Specifying any timeseries frequency other than "none" results in, by default, end use consumptions and total loads timeseries output requests.
-See the `Residential HPXML Workflow Generator <https://buildstockbatch.readthedocs.io/en/latest/workflow_generators/residential_hpxml.html>`_ documentation page (i.e., ``simulation_output_report`` section) for more information on how to request various timeseries outputs (or override default requests).

-See the OpenStudio-HPXML Workflow Outputs section on `Timeseries Outputs <https://openstudio-hpxml.readthedocs.io/en/latest/workflow_outputs.html#timeseries-outputs>`_ for more information on timeseries outputs.